 We haven’t plowed or tilled our soil in many years, yet our soil grows healthier every day.
 According to the rules of industrial agriculture or conventional farming, this should be impossible.
 So, how are we doing it?
 Simple: we mimic nature.

 As we’ve learned more about how soil works, our work in the garden has been drastically reduced.
 We never plow.
 We almost never pull weeds or water and fertilize our plants.
-When we do fertilize, it’s always with natural organic materials (leaves, wood chips, green mulch, etc) that our soil organisms know how to break down, not synthetic fertilizers that have been shown to *damage long-term soil health.
+When we do use fertility-boosting inputs, it’s always with natural organic materials (compost, worm castings, leaves, wood chips, green mulch, etc) that our soil organisms know how to break down, not synthetic fertilizers that have been shown to *damage long-term soil health.